btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## 🛡️ Guided Multisig Wallet Setup

-BTCPay Server has supported multisig wallets for a while, and in 2.1.0 we redesigned the multisig signing experience.
-In 2.4.0, we are making the setup process much easier.

-The new guided multisig wallet setup helps store owners create a multisig wallet directly inside BTCPay Server without coordinating everything manually outside the app.
+The new guided multisig wallet setup helps store owners create a multisig wallet directly inside BTCPay Server without coordinating everything manually.
 You can start a setup, choose the signing policy, invite other store users to provide their signer keys, review generated addresses and create the wallet once all required signer keys have been collected.

 Signer keys can be submitted manually or through BTCPay Server Vault, which makes the flow easier for teams using hardware wallets.
 BTCPay also shows multisig setups in progress on the dashboard and wallet list, so it is clear when a wallet is still waiting for participants.